Dental Implants in Springfield & Longmeadow, MA Dental Implants Springfield

-Dental Implant Springfield & Longmeadow, MAThere are various reasons a person may be missing a tooth: decay, trauma, gum disease, or congenital anomalies.
+Dental Implants in Springfield MAThere are various reasons a person may be missing a tooth: decay, trauma, gum disease, or congenital anomalies.
 And if you’re missing a tooth, you’re in good company — the American Dental Association estimates that 178 million Americans are missing at least one tooth.
 At Taylor Street Dental, we believe the best replacement option for a missing tooth is a dental implant.
 Implants can replace a missing tooth or can be used to anchor appliances such as bridges or dentures when more than a couple of teeth are missing.

 A dental implant looks like a natural tooth cosmetically, helps retain the bone structure of the jawline, and offers a tooth implant that is permanent and secured in the jawbone, just like natural teeth.
 Dental implants are also easy on surrounding teeth because they are anchored in the bone and don’t need to be attached to neighboring teeth.
 Dental implants in Springfield, MA, from Taylor Street Dental, are among the most comfortable teeth replacements, offering a high quality of life, comfort when talking, and ease of eating and chewing.